Chittesh14/Recomendation_System/README.md

 # Recomendation_System
-This Recommendation app provides the recommendation based on the choice of the user
+This Recommendation app provides the recommendation of movie based on the choice of the user